glotchimo/tlqs/docs/database.md

 Both the `Description` and `Retrospective` fields contain raw text data that is entered and rendered as rich text (using `mui/rte`).

-### Course & Topic
+### Course

-The `Course` and `Topic` models represent offered courses and related topics as pre-defined and maintained by administrators.
+The `Course` model represents offered courses as defined by the EWU catalog.
 Courses have a `Department` field similar to `User.Role` that allows convenient filtering on the front-end.